 Get everything ready

-- Divide the marshmallows into three portions of 150g each
+- Divide the marshmallows into three portions of 150g each.

-- Divide the Rice Krispies into three portions of 200g each
+- Divide the Rice Krispies into three portions of 200g each.

 Let's make the cake!

-- In a large saucepan, melt the first portion of 30g butter over a low heat.
-As soon as the butter is melted, add the first portion of 150g marshmallows.
-Stir constantly until the marshmallows are fully melted
+- As soon as the butter is melted, add the first portion of 150g marshmallows.
+Stir constantly until the marshmallows are fully melted.

 - Wash and dry the saucepan.
 Repeat the same process for the remaining two layers